Tours

 Firehouse Fun

 We’re hot to trot on this sizzlin’ route.
 Envision early Grand Rapids…streets lined with wooden buildings, illuminated by candles or oil lamps and heated with wood stoves.
 Fires were dangerously commonplace.
 Fire protection consisted mainly of a few fire buckets and as many hands as possible.
 The makeshift fire brigade gave way to 10 majestic Firehouses in Grand Rapids by the year 1910.
 Some of these are still standing, a couple are still operating, and others are long gone.
 Find out which ones are which on this jaunt through downtown.
+This topic is also available as a presentation.

 Fulton Street Graveyard